emmajanedrews/base-template/_posts/2017-08-03-how-can-you-maximize-your-profits-in-a-sellers-market.md

 {% include youtube.html %}We’ve all heard that it’s a seller’s market out there, meaning there is more demand than supply.
 When a home goes on the market that’s priced reasonably well, it will likely receive multiple offers.&nbsp;

 If you’re a home seller, here are a few tips on how to make your home sale even more successful under these market conditions.
 You might be surprised to know it’s not only about price.
-After all, what’s does it accomplish if your home sells but you don’t really receive top dollar for it or it doesn’t close on time?&nbsp;
+After all, what does it accomplish if your home sells but you don’t really receive top dollar for it or it doesn’t close on time?&nbsp;

 The first tip is to **make sure you have a winning agent.** The right agent will strategize with you and create a position within the market that gives you the best exposure and the best offer.
 This includes professional photography, strategic marketing, and open houses.
 After all, you want to have maximum exposure.&nbsp;
 <br>{% include pullquote.html %}